Skip to main content

 Scoring

-• LLM Judge: An AI evaluator assesses quality against rubric criteria
+• LLM Judge: An AI evaluator assesses quality against rubric criteria (used for Deliverable Quality, Reflection, and Prioritized Skills)

 4